 The New York Times reports, “Emily Ho, a professor of nutrition and director of the Linus Pauling Institute at Oregon State University, said that while it’s true that certain cooking methods can change the amount of nutrients you get from many vegetables, it’s not always for the worse.
 And in fact, heat from cooking can enhance some nutrients and other beneficial compounds your body will absorb.”

 Other health experts say the best way to prepare vegetables is the way that will ensure you actually eat them.
 After all, what good is steamed broccoli, if you can’t stand to eat it?
-But by tossing it pureed in a soup, you’ll eat it every day for lunch?
-Well then that’s the healthiest way for you to prepare broccoli.
+But if love it pureed in soup—well, then that’s the healthiest way for you to prepare broccoli.